October 16-23, 2022

 DAY SIX- Back to Boston!
 We depart Newport and stop at the Adams National Historical Park on the way to Boston.
-Tour the birthplace of John Adams, the home he and Abigail first lived in together, and their farmhouse Peacefield, an absolute treasure trove of Adams family furnishings and artifacts.
+Tour the birthplace of John Adams, the home he and Abigail first lived in together and their burial sites.
 Then it’s back to Boston and the Hilton Faneuil Hall.

 The entire afternoon has been left free for you to catch those Boston attractions like the Boston Museum of Fine Art or the Isabella Stewart Gardner Museum.
 We will reunite this evening for a fun-filled harbor cruise and dinner.
 We board our privately chartered boat and meet up with The History Chicks Boston local fans for a delicious dinner and party complete with an open bar and DJ!

 DAY SEVEN- Our last day begins with a suffragist walking tour, Boston Women Finding Their Voice!
 Learn about the Bostonian women who played a part in this decades-long movement.
 Our tour conveniently ends near Quincy Market, the perfect place to grab some lunch and some Boston souvenirs.